The Ladykillers (1955 film): Plot

-Stalling, the gangsters half convince Mrs. W that she will surely be considered an accomplice for holding the cash.
-In any case, they assert, it is a victimless crime as insurance will cover all the losses and the police will probably not even accept the money back.
-She wavers, but when she rallies, the criminals finally decide they must kill her.
+Stalling, the gangsters try to convince Mrs. Wilberforce that she will be considered an accomplice for holding the cash.
+Marcus asserts that the heist was a victimless crime as insurance will cover all the losses and the police will probably not even accept the money back.
+Mrs. Wilberforce wavers, but eventually she rallies, and the criminals decide they must kill her.
 No one wants to do it, so they draw lots using matchsticks.
-The Major loses but tries to make a run for it with the cash.
-As the oblivious Mrs. W dozes, the criminals cross, double-cross and manage to kill one another in rapid succession.
-The Major falls off the roof of the house after being chased by Louis; Harry is killed by One-Round who, after having had a change of heart about the killing of Mrs. W, wrongly thinks that Harry has killed her; One-Round tries to shoot Louis and Marcus when he overhears a plan to double-cross him, but leaves the gun's safety catch on and is himself killed by Louis; Marcus kills Louis by dislodging his ladder under the tunnel behind the house, causing Louis to fall into a passing railway wagon.
+The Major loses, but he tries to make a run for it with the cash.

+While Mrs. Wilberforce dozes off, the criminals double-cross each other and end up killing one another in rapid succession.
+The Major falls off the roof of the house after being chased by Louis, Harry attempts to escape with the money, but he is killed by One-Round, and One-Round is killed by Louis after he leaves his gun's safety catch on and fails to shoot Louis and Marcus.
+Marcus kills Louis by luring him down a ladder by the bridge overlooking the railway and dislodging it, causing Louis to fall into a passing railway wagon.
 Before falling into the carriage, Louis fires a last shot at Marcus which nearly hits him.
-Finally, with no one else left, Marcus himself is struck on the head by a changing railway signal, and his body drops into another wagon.
+Within moments, Marcus himself is struck on the head by a changing railway signal, and his body drops into another wagon.
 All the other bodies have been dumped into railway wagons passing behind the house and are now far away.

 Mrs. Wilberforce is now left alone with the plunder.
-She goes to the police to return it, but they do not believe her story.
-They humour her, telling her to keep the money.
+She goes to the police station, but they do not believe her story.
+They humour her, telling her to "keep the money".
 She is puzzled but finally relents and returns home.
-Along the way, she leaves a banknote of large denomination with a startled starving artist.
+Along the way, she leaves a banknote of large denomination with a perplexed starving artist.